MyrtheRijk/adopt-a-pet/README.md

+# Codecademy Project
+This project is an exercise from Codecademy to practice with React Router.

+## Launch date
+This project was launched on March 27th, 2022.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).